Wardrobe of Anne of Denmark: Fashioning the Queen's household

+The Cambridge inventory

 An inventory of Anne's clothes made in 1611 (now held by Cambridge University Library) details many items of her costume, including the skirts and petticoats worn over the farthingale support.
 Some of these had elaborate embroidery, featuring birds, wild beasts, fruit bats, and architectural motifs, and had been New Year's Day gifts from courtiers.
 The inventory records that Anne gave gifts of clothes to courtiers like Thomazine Carew, who received a black satin gown in a plain bias cut, and another black gown with blue "galloons" or lace strips in February 1610.
 Embroidered crimson satin from a petticoat or skirt reused as an altar cloth, now held by the Burrell Collection (Acc.
 29.314), may be a survivor from Anne's wardrobe.
 Anne gave away one of her white satin petticoats as a New Year's Day gift on 1 January 1611, listed in the inventory as:One petticote of white sattine Imbroydred alover butt moste Fayrest in a border 3 quarters deepe with rinninge workes of venice gold and purle with 12 broad squares of the Foresayd gold with severall Devices in eache square Intermixte with Dyvers Sorts of fruits Fowells and fyshes: with a gard one each Syde the border with Imagerie worke & fowles, edged with gold and Silver bone lace and Linde with yelow and white taffeta.

 (in modernised spelling) One petticoat of white satin embroidered all over, but most fairest in a border 3 quarters deep with running works of Venice gold and purl, with 12 broad squares of the foresaid gold with several devices in each square, intermixted with diverse sorts of fruits, fowls, and fishes: with a gard (border) on each side, the border with imagery work & fowls, edged with gold and silver bone lace and lined with yellow and white taffeta.

+Suppliers and artisans

 William Stone in Cheapside was a major supplier of fabrics in her first years in England, and had sent silks to Scotland in 1589 for the royal wedding.
-Agents for the late Thomas Woodward, a mercer to Anne of Denmark who also provided fabrics for masques, finally obtained a payment of £3,720 in November 1627.
+Anne of Denmark bought fabrics from "Elias Tillier" or "Filliar", a linen draper.
+Agents for the late Thomas Woodward, a mercer to Anne of Denmark who also provided fabrics for masques, obtained a payment of £3,720 in November 1627, and interest payments on another sum owed to Woodward as "late mercer to Queen Ann" continued to made by David Cunningham of Auchenharvie, a receiver of royal rents.

 François Blondeau was Anne's parfumier, retained to scent stored robes and perfume gloves.
 Thomas Wilson and Francis Baker made the queen's shoes, Baker attended the funeral of Prince Henry.
 Wilson, whose premises were on the Strand, also made shoes for Anne's son, Prince Henry who paid for a poor boy from Woodstock to be his apprentice.
 Hugh Griffiths made silk stockings for the Queen.
 Ribbons and passementerie were provided by silkmen, including Thomas Henshawe and his son Benjamin Henshawe.